os-assignments/os-assignments.github.io/versions/v1/content/fundamental-concepts/assignment.md

 ## Pseudo instructions

-In the Execute pain the source instructions are shown in the **Source** column and the actual instructions produced by the assembler are shown in the **Basic** column.
+In the Execute pane the source instructions are shown in the **Source** column and the actual instructions produced by the assembler are shown in the **Basic** column.
 Note that the first source instruction `li $s0, 0x7fffffff` is a pseudo instruction that is translated to one `lui` instruction and one `ori` instruction,